This post contains affiliate links. Please know I only share products I USE and LOVE myself. Thank you for your support.

 WANT TO SAVE THIS FREE CAMPING LIGHT BUCKET SVG FILE FOR LATER?
 SAVE IT TO YOUR FAVORITE BOARD ON PINTEREST.

-I’m going to share with you exactly how I make mine, and even some tips and tricks I’ve learned after making a few of my own last year.
+I’m going to share with you exactly how I to make a bucket like this one, and even share some tips and tricks I’ve learned along the way.